cowprotocol/docs/docs/cow-protocol/tutorials/cow-explorer/address.md

 ![User address overview](/img/explorer/address_overview.png)

 By default, the explorer will show all orders that have been placed by the user, regardless of their status, in reverse chronological order.
-The user can filter the results by status, and sort the results by any of the columns.

 <details close>
     <summary>Understanding orders listing details</summary>